Terms of Use

 2.1 Prohibited Actions by Users:

-i.
-Users will not attempt to decompile, disassemble, reverse engineer or otherwise attempt to use any of Synerio’s software, data, ideas, logic and flow, know-how or algorithms.
+1. Users will not attempt to decompile, disassemble, reverse engineer or otherwise attempt to use any of Synerio’s software, data, ideas, logic and flow, know-how or algorithms.

-ii.
-Users will not modify, translate or make derivative works of any of Synerio’s works, software or data;
+2. Users will not modify, translate or make derivative works of any of Synerio’s works, software or data;

 2.2 User’s Compliance